chanzuckerberg/meta-kg-api-documentation/works.md

 # Meta KG API - Works

-The works API endpoint is for gathering information about the relationship between a work, or many works, and other information in the graph.
+The works API endpoint returns metadata about research output in the graph.

 ## Work Response Shape